gjoni/gremlin-ipot/README.md

 * (-) ??? assign contact probabilities in a separate program ???
 * (-) train 1-body terms for gaps
 * (-) retrain and benchmark the new probabilities
-* (-) move regularization to separate functions in Problem1Body class
+* (-) move regularization to separate functions in ProblemL2_1b class

-* (-) Change names:
-ProblemReducedOMP --> ProblemL2
-Problem1Body      --> ProblemL2_h

 * (-) New classes: ProblemSL1, ProblemSL1_h

 ## Installation